yupidevs/yupi/docs/source/examples/example2.rst

 where an ant moves.
 Code and multimedia resources are available `here <https://github.com/yupidevs/yupi_examples/>`_.

+In the work of Frayle-Pérez et. al [1], the authors studied the capabilities of different image processing algorithms that can be used for image segmentation and tracking of the motion of insects under controlled environments.
+In this example, we are going to illustrate a comparison of a subset of these algorithms and evaluate them using one of the videos from the original paper.

 The example is structured as follows:
  #.
 Setup dependencies
  #.
 Creation of the tracking objects